 The Lucyle Hook Travel Grants (endowed by an emerita Barnard faculty member) provide funding for travel related to research for the Barnard senior thesis.
 Candidates apply to the Faculty Committee on Honors, which typically awards four or five grants each year.
 The award amount varies, but normally ranges from $100-$500.
-Interested students should speak with Dean Leong by early October of the senior year and obtain the Committee guidelines for application from him at that time.
+Interested students should speak with Dean Leong by early October of the senior year and obtain the Committee guidelines for application from her at that time.
 Decisions will be announced by mid-December.
-More information can be found on the Dean of Studies Website.
+More information can be found on the Beyond Barnard Website.

 Tow Fellowship Travel Grants

 Tow Fellowships support travel related to research for the senior thesis.
 Candidates apply to the Committee on Honors (CoH) in the spring of their junior year to seek support for travel that will take place during the summer between their junior and senior years.
 The awards generally range from $1,000-$4,000.
 Interested students should see Dean Leong during the fall semester of their junior year.

 Bertha Vapnek Research Fellowship for Junior History Majors